Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/usage.rst

             (--nipype_nb_of_cores 4)

-Directly with the Docker Engine
+With the Docker Engine
 --------------------------------

 If you need a finer control over the container execution, or you feel comfortable with the Docker Engine, avoiding the extra software layer of the wrapper might be a good decision.
-In this case, previous call to the ``mialsuperresolutiontoolkit_bidsapp`` wrapper corresponds to:
+For instance, previous call to the ``mialsuperresolutiontoolkit_bidsapp`` wrapper corresponds to:

   .. parsed-literal::